 Oh, yes.
-Also, if we consider the scenario under which Ukraine does supply Moldovan electricity, it's important to note, again, so, you know, MGRES and its sort of - the Soviet legacy of interconnected energy networks, that's the history part.
-And the geography part is that from

-Ukraine to Moldova, six of the seven high-tension electricity transportation wires go through Transnistria, and four of them actually go through the circuit at MGRES.
+Also, if we consider the scenario under which Ukraine does supply Moldovan electricity, it's important to note, again, Kuchurgan power station [MGRES] and its sort of-the Soviet legacy of interconnected energy networks, that's the history part.
+And the geography part is that from Ukraine to Moldova, six of the seven high-tension electricity transportation wires go through Transnistria, and four of them actually go through the circuit at MGRES.
 So, in theory, it would not be good for the circuit because it's all, experts have told me, harmonized, and if you cut a part of it off it doesn't do well; the rest of the grid has instability.
-But in theory, this is an energy security issue for Moldova in the sense that Transnistria could cut that switch at some point in a - in a - you know, in some kind of an escalatory thing.
+But in theory, this is an energy security issue for Moldova in the sense that Transnistria could cut that switch at some point in some kind of an escalatory thing.

-So, in terms of recommendations, I won't be as ambitious as some, although I would agree with one thing that Andrian said about Ukraine, which is that in Moldova, like in Ukraine, there needs to be more of an effort to solve own problems and not only look to foreign partners for the solutions.
+In terms of recommendations, I won't be as ambitious as some, although I would agree with one thing that Andrian said about Ukraine, which is that in Moldova, like in Ukraine, there needs to be more of an effort to solve their own problems and not only look to foreign partners for the solutions.
 Funding, sure.
 Advice, sure.
 But there is a fatigue level with folks not solving their own problems, recognizing that these are difficult problems.

 One of the recommendations that the IDIS Viitorul study put forward was that this figure, the \$6 billion plus figure of the gas debt that's often thrown around, that there be some kind of an audit of that figure.
 They claim that some of the amounts that have accrued there were actually gas that was paid for, gas that was not used in Transnistria but was used on the right bank, that the prices that were applied in calculating that debt may not have always been correct.
-So that's an interesting proposal if Moldovagaz would be interested in opening its books for that.
+That's an interesting proposal if Moldovagaz would be interested in opening its books for that.

-And also, certainly, I think this is probably just almost a generic point in any energy security presentation, right: diversification of supply.
-So I know that there is a wind power initiative in Moldova.
-I believe there are other sort of renewable initiatives that are taking place there.
-You know, that obviously would be - would be nice to increase the level of self-sufficiency from 2 percent currently.
+And also, certainly, I think this is probably just almost a generic point in any energy security presentation, right-diversification of supply.
+I know that there is a wind power initiative in Moldova.
+I believe there are other sorts of renewable initiatives that are taking place there.
+You know, that obviously would be nice to increase the level of self-sufficiency from 2 percent currently.

 That's all.
-I'll be happy to, you know, take questions and discuss further in the Q&A. Thanks.
+I'll be happy to take questions and discuss further in the Q&A.

+Thanks.

-MASSARO: Absolutely.
+Mr. Massaro.
+Absolutely.
 And I'm sure we will have questions, seeing how complicated that all is.
 Very, very, very difficult to understand, especially for someone that hasn't spent a lot of time with the issue.
-So we're very lucky to have you on the panel.
+We're very lucky to have you on the panel.

-ALLIN: Slides.
+Mr. Allin.
+Slides.
 I wish there were slides.